hack3rs.ca network-security

 defensive-use-cases

-• $DNS and HTTP telemetry for threat hunting and anomaly review.
+• $DNS and HTTP metadata analysis for threat hunting without requiring full packet payloads.

 common-mistakes

-• $Deploying Zeek without a plan for log ingestion, storage, or analyst consumption.
+• $Deploying Zeek without a log ingestion destination, retention policy, or query workflow.

-• $Assuming sensor placement sees all traffic when routing or mirroring creates blind spots.
+• $Trusting that a sensor sees all traffic without documenting routing and mirroring limitations.

-• $Collecting many logs but building no repeatable hunting or triage workflows.
+• $Collecting logs from every protocol but building no repeatable hunting or triage workflow.

-• $Writing custom detections before establishing a baseline of normal behavior.
+• $Writing custom Zeek scripts before establishing a baseline of what normal looks like.

 expert-habits-for-free-self-study